-Academic honesty and compliance with the principles of good academic practice are indispensable prerequisites for academic work that strives to gain knowledge for the benefit of society.
+Academic honesty and observance of the principles of good academic practice are indispensable prerequisites for academic work that aims to generate knowledge for the benefit of society.
 The principles of good academic practice set out below are in line with the guidelines published by the German Research Foundation (DFG) in 2019.
 The application and dissemination of the principles, as well as the implementation thereof within a specific discipline, must be guaranteed within the framework of academic research and teaching.
 The university discloses these rules for good academic practice to its members and associates of all positions and obliges them in a comprehensible manner to comply with them, taking the specificities of the relevant subject area into account.
-Any person working in academia is responsible for their own behaviour meeting the standards of good academic practice.
+Any person working in academia is responsible for their own behaviour meeting the standards of good academic practice and shall advocate these standards.
+Teaching the basics of good academic work begins at the earliest possible stage in academic teaching and education.

-Section one Good academic practice
+Part one Good academic practice

-1 General
+Section 1 General